TroJ4nZ/instagram-clone-collab/README.md

 ```
 composer update
 ```
--Start Apache server and MySQL from xampp and ensure that there is a database created in MySQL named 'Laravel'
+-Start Apache server and MySQL from xampp and ensure that there is a database created in MySQL named 'laravel'

 Run database migrations in terminal
 ```